CogentRoleplayCommunity/FogentRoleplay/src/Adventures/LostTunnelsOfTundelver/LostTunnelsOfTundelver.md

 #### Developments

 If the wolves are taunted by adversaries beyond their reach, they enter a frenzied state, attempting a single CL 3 Lift check each round any character remains in sight.
 Upon the first success, they loosen the rod, reducing the CL to 2.
 On a second success, they pull the rod free, bending it to liberate themselves.
-A Vermkin or Ferralkin can use its action to release one wolf from its chain.
+A Vermkin or Feral Beastkin can use its action to release one wolf from its chain.

 ### 4. Steep Passage